-Don’t get confused between the terms lifetime mortgage and equity release!
+Don’t get confused between the terms lifetime mortgage and equity release in Dec 2021!

 Instead, you can now understand that a lifetime mortgage is a type of equity release.
-There is more than one type of these outstanding retirement financial solutions, and we’re here to help you understand everything you need to know.
+There are a few different types of these outstanding retirement financial solutions, and we’ll help you understand everything you need to know.

-- The true definition of a lifetime mortgage.
+- The true definition of a lifetime mortgage equity release.

 - The types of lifetime mortgages available on the market.